csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

 1. Allow users to efficiently acknowledge work done by other employees in the same team.
 2. Makes users able to extend the functionalities of our product by configuring the App.
 3. Allow users to easily retrieve information about the kudos they have sent and received.
+4. Allow organizations to incorporate their own values into the App, and use it to acknowledge their employees.

 #### Q4: What are the user stories that make up the Minimum Viable Product (MVP)?